 The problem with the gospel of Mark for the final editors of the New Testament was that it was grossly deficient.
 First it is significantly shorter than the other gospels–with only 16 chapters compared to Matthew (28), Luke (24), and John (21).
 But more important is how Mark begins his gospel and how he ends it.

 He has no account of the virgin birth of Jesus–or for that matter, any birth of Jesus at all.
-In fact, Joseph, husband of Mary is never named in Mark’s gospel at all–and Jesus his called a “son of Mary,” see my previous post on this here.
+In fact, Joseph, husband of Mary is never named in Mark’s gospel at all–and Jesus his called a “son of Mary,” see my previous post on the complexities of the family of Jesus here.
 But even more significant is Mark’s strange ending.
 He has no appearances of Jesus following the visit of the women on Easter morning to the empty tomb!

 Like the other three gospels Mark recounts the visit of Mary Magdalene and her companions to the tomb of Jesus early Sunday morning.
 Upon arriving they find the blocking stone at the entrance of the tomb removed and a young man–notice–not an angel–tells them:

 “Do not be alarmed.
 You seek Jesus of Nazareth, who was crucified.
 He has risen; he is not here.
 See the place where they laid him.
 But go, tell his disciples and Peter that he is going before you to Galilee.
 There you will see him, just as he told you.”
 And they went out and fled from the tomb, for trembling and astonishment had seized them, and they said nothing (Mark 16:6-8)

 Mark gives no accounts of anyone seeing Jesus as Matthew, Luke, and John later report.
 In fact, according to Mark, any future epiphanies or “sightings” of Jesus will be in the north, in Galilee,not in Jerusalem.